julianojulio/sharp/README.md

 ### png([callback])

-Write PNG image data to a Buffer.
+Write PNG image data to a Buffer or Stream.

 `callback`, if present, gets two arguments `(err, buffer)` where `err` is an error message, if any, and `buffer` is the resultant PNG image data.